Participatory Decision-Making* : Dot-mocracy

 - Tally the number of dots that each option received to get a sense of the group’s combined preferences.

-Multi-voting is good for taking a “quick read” of where the group is at, but take care to provide enough time for discussion in situations where understanding differences of opinion is important.
+Multi-voting is good for taking a “quick read” of where the group is at but take care to provide enough time for discussion in situations where understanding differences of opinion is important.
 Two further cautions:

 - Pay careful attention to how many votes each person gets.
 Generally, the number of votes per person can be calculated by dividing the number of choices by 3 (n/3).

-Where/when may this tool be helpful?
+Where/when may this technique be helpful?

 Jeanette Romkema is a Global Learning Partners (GLP) co-owner and Managing Partner of Communications and Marketing, as well a Senior Consultant and Trainer with GLP.